View Tom PLASCH's Obituary on TwinCities.com and share memories

 |

-Age 55, of Oakdale, passed away suddenly and unexpectedly on July 19th, with his fiancé, Miriam Espinosa.
-Survived by Kathleen (Andre); sons Dustin, Dylan, Payton Plasch, and Neil Gibbons; grand children Mia, Kylie, Ava, Sheamus and Quinn; siblings Mike (Pam), Cathy Fruth, Susan Jensen, James (Theresa) and Jeff; other loving family and friends.
+Age 55, of Oakdale, passed away suddenly and unexpectedly on July 19th, 2019 with his fiancé, Miriam Espinosa.
+Survived by Kathleen (Andre); sons Dustin, Dylan, Payton Plasch, and Neil (Maria) Gibbons; grandchildren Mia, Kylie, Ava, Sheamus and Quinn; siblings Mike (Pam), Cathy Fruth, Susan Jensen, James (Theresa) and Jeff; other family and friends.
 Preceded by parents, James and Lorraine; brother, Joseph; brother-in-law, Bob Jensen.
-Visitation 4-7 PM on Wed.
-7/24 at Roseville Memorial Chapel, 2245 N. Hamlin Ave.
-Memorial Service at 11 AM on Thurs.
-7/25 at the funeral home with gathering at 10 AM.
+Visitation 4-7 PM on Wednesday 7/24 at O'Halloran & Murphy - Woodbury, 8700 Valley Creek Road, Woodbury, MN 55125.
+Memorial Service at 11 AM on Thursday 7/25 at the funeral home with gathering at 10 AM.

 Published in Pioneer Press on July 22, 2019